plblum/jivs/docs/Jivs_API.md

 ```ts
 (callingValueHost: ICalcValueHost, findValueHosts: IValueHostsManager) => number | Date | string | null | boolean | undefined
 ```
 Take advantage of the findValueHosts parameter to request values from other ValueHosts: `findValueHosts.getValueHost('name').getValue()`.
-It also provides access to the ValidationServices on `findValueHosts.services`.
+It also provides access to the JivsServices on `findValueHosts.services`.

 In this example, the function multiplies the value from the FieldValueHost 'Count' by 10.
 ```ts